gtshepard/thunk-api/README.md

 #### USAGE

-- The REST Interface's availible endpoints are listed below in conjucntion with HTTP method needed to make a request to each endpoint
+- The REST Interface's availible endpoints are listed below in conjunction with HTTP method needed to make a request to each endpoint

 ##### Auth